dylangit01/scheduler/README.md

 ## Server
 The server of this project has been deployed to Heroku: https://interview-app-scheduler.herokuapp.com/
 - Notice: it only supports three GET endpoints on the server.
 The / path will return a 404 error.
+(Also all localhost urls have been replaced by heroku link in order to make WebSockets work properly and to pass all the tests.)

 	- /api/days/
 	- /api/appointments/
 	- /api/interviewers/